jtstorck/nifi-impala/README.md

 ### Host Health issues
 - `ntp` may not be started, or may not be set to start at boot.
   - `docker exec quickstart.cloudera service ntpd restart`
-### Kerberos Issues
-- `krb5kdc` may not be running
-  - `docker exec quickstart.cloudera service krb5kdc restart`
-- Inability to authenticate with KDC due to supported encryption algorithms
-  - Make sure the JCE Unlimited Strength polices are in place for the Java 7 JRE used by the QuickStart VM: `/usr/java/jdk1.7.0_67-cloudera/jre/lib/security`
-- Client configurations may need to be redeployed once krb5kdc, and at least Zookeeper is succesfully able to be started.
-### QuickStart VM Kerberos wizard leaves cluster in inoperable state
-- The Kerberos wizard requires that services be installed from parcels, rather than packages.
-The QuickStart VM 5.13 (at least for the Docker image) has components installed as packages.
-Downloading and activating the 'cdh' parcel should resolve this issue.
 ### Docker For Mac
 - Several ports should be added to the `docker run` command when starting the QuickStart container.
 More information about ports used by Cloudera QuickStart can be found at: https://www.cloudera.com/documentation/enterprise/5-13-x/topics/cm_ig_ports.html
   - `-p 7051:7051` (Kudu Master)